Starting and Operating a Farmers Market: Frequently Asked Questions

 In large part, the daily operations of your farmers market will be dictated by your rules and regulations.
 However, the market manager is usually given the authority to interpret and enforce the rules and regulations and handle the day-to-day concerns of the market.
-The New Farmers’ Market, by Vance Corum, Marcie Rosenzwieg and Eric Gibson, discusses several managerial tasks that may need to be addressed.
+The New Farmers’ Market (2nd edition), by Vance Corum, Marcie Rosenzwieg and Eric Gibson, discusses several managerial tasks that may need to be addressed.
 On the actual day of the market, these are some of those tasks:

 - Placing appropriate signs for parking, directions and entrances